Island Lake Wind River Range

 The next morning I woke early to set up my gear again.
-At first it was looking like a gray dawn, but then the rising sun lit up the clouds in warm hues of red, orange, and yellow.
+At first, it was looking like a gray dawn, but then the rising sun lit up the clouds in warm hues of red, orange, and yellow.
 A real treat, and a good start to the trip.
-After photographing my plan was to move camp down to one of the sites near the lake.
+After photographing I planned to move camp down to one of the sites near the lake.

-At this point I should mention that there are strict camping regulations in place throughout the Bridger Wilderness.
+At this point, I should mention that there are strict camping regulations in place throughout the Bridger Wilderness.
 Starting at the trailhead there are numerous signs stating that camping is prohibited within 200′ of any lake or trail.
-Also, fires are prohibited at or above timberline.
+Also, fires are prohibited at or above the timberline.

 Fremont Peak reflected in Island Lake #66413 Purchase